Table of Contents

 Ancient Origins & Cultural Use

-- Coconut Oil: Abundant in coastal Tamil regions; used for chutney tempering, light sautés, postpartum care, infant massage, and oil pulling (kavala).
-Traditionally cold-pressed (chekku).
+- Coconut Oil: Beloved in coastal Tamil kitchens for chutney tempering, poriyal, light sauté, oil pulling (kavala), and hair/skin routines.
+Traditionally cold-pressed (chekku), prized for aroma and freshness.

 Evidence-Backed Health Benefits